-1. The Website Coordinator.
-The Website Coordinator shall coordinate with the paid Web Administrator and provides editorial oversight of the guild's WordPress account.

-2. The Social Media Coordinator(s).
+- 1. The Website Coordinator.
+The Website Coordinator shall coordinate with the paid Web Administrator and provides editorial oversight of the guild's WordPress account. - 2.
+The Social Media Coordinator(s).
 The Social Media Coordinator(s) shall make posts to Facebook.
-No posts to sell items will be permitted on the guild Facebook page.

-3. The Email Coordinator.
-The Email Coordinator shall assist the Web Administrator with email address verification for the MailChimp "E-mail Blast"• system and with the @quilttallahassee.com email accounts.
-All requests for "E-mail Blasts"• shall be submitted through the President or through the Email Coordinator.
+No posts to sell items will be permitted on the guild Facebook page. - 3.
+The Email Coordinator.
+The Email Coordinator shall work with the Membership Vice President to keep the MailChimp "email blast system" updated with the addresses of new members and changes to addresses for existing members.
+All requests for "E-mail Blasts" shall be submitted through the President or through the Email Coordinator.
+The Email Coordinator will also assist QU users of the @quilttallahassee.com email accounts as needed.